 What Exams or Projects Should I Expect?

-An advanced degree, a master's in school counseling requires extensive field experience.
+Advanced degrees, like master's in school counseling, require extensive field experience.
 However, state requirements vary.
 Students should turn to their state's department of education website to find out the number of hours required.
 Field hours include direct client contact with small groups, classrooms, and individual clients.
 Students must also work directly under administrative supervisors.